Healthy Carrot Muffins made with applesauce, oats and maple syrup, and loaded with walnuts and raisins. Fluffy, light and moist carrot cake muffins!

 • Carrots: You will need approximately 2-3 large carrots or 5-6 small/medium sized carrots.
 Use the small side of your grater or a vegetable peeler to grate carrots.

 • Applesauce: Adds moisture instead of using only oil.
-I prefer to use unsweetened applesauce to keep these healthy muffins lower in sugar.
+I prefer to use unsweetened applesauce to keep them lower in sugar.

 • Mild tasting oil: To add a bit of moisture.
 I used avocado oil but light olive oil, melted butter or coconut oil will work.

 • Honey or maple syrup: I like the taste of maple syrup.
-You can use any other liquid sweetener like agave etc.
+You can use any other liquid sweetener like agave, honey etc.

 • Eggs: Add lift and binding.
-I think chia eggs and flax eggs will work but healthy carrot muffins will rise less.
+I think chia eggs and flax eggs will work but muffins will rise less.

 • Baking essentials and spices: Vanilla extract, cinnamon, nutmeg, baking soda, baking powder and salt.